 “What, exactly, is a blog?
 This question is our contemporary moment’s shibboleth.”—Jonathan T.D.
 Neil, Sotheby’s, Los Angeles

-Yesterday, I spoke on a panel at the South Atlantic Modern Language Association conference in Atlanta, Georgia, called Making Feminist Meanings Across Worlds: Print, Digital, and Networked Feminisms and Women’s Studies.
+Yesterday, at the South Atlantic Modern Language Association conference in Atlanta, Georgia, I served on the panel called, Making Feminist Meanings Across Worlds: Print, Digital, and Networked Feminisms and Women’s Studies.
 The following is a shortened version of my paper, “The Blog as an Extended Artist Statement.”

 Renowned art critic Jerry Saltz says, “You may think your work is about daffodils; I think it’s about scrambled eggs” (1).
 As a feminist artist, I don’t want to risk this type of misinterpretation, so I rely on language to supplement my art practice.
 Many artists feel that a one-page artist statement will suffice to explain their work, but to play it safe, I’ve written Artist In Transit, an 85,000-word blog.

-Karen Evans writes that in the mid-90s, theorists were generally hopeful about the digital age.
-They perceived it as a place where traditional communities could be “superseded by open, democratic placeless cyberspaces in which equalities of wealth, class, gender and ethnicity had no purpose” (2).
+Digital sociologist Karen Evans writes that in the mid-90s, theorists were generally hopeful about the digital age.
+They perceived it as an opportunity for traditional communities to be “superseded by open, democratic, placeless cyberspaces in which equalities of wealth, class, gender and ethnicity had no purpose” (2).
 A few years later, blogs appeared, and took on this challenge.

 Before exploring these topics, I started with the basics: What is a blog?
 What is an artist statement?
 Jonathan T.D.
 Neil, Sotheby’s Director in Los Angeles, writes, “‘What, exactly, is a blog?
 This question is our contemporary moment’s shibboleth.”
 (5) Perhaps an easier definition to start with, then, is that of the artist statement.
 Definitions of the term ‘artist statement’ are plentiful and varied, but I particularly like this one by curator and art historian G. James Daichendt: “Usually a testimony of the interests, background and goals of the artist, this document explains, justifies, or contextualizes the work of the artist…The best artist statements prepare viewers to enter and engage the work.”
 (6) When I started my blog, I set out to capture elements that studio professor Deborah A. Rockman associates with artist statements, namely the sources of art ideas, ranging from favourite artists to influential books and articles (7).